ianlewis/memcached-operator/docs/design.md

 ![diagram](design.png)

+## Pools

+Each service for a set of memcached clusters maps one-to-one with a [mcrouter pool](https://github.com/facebook/mcrouter/wiki/Pools).
+The memcached operator supports [sharded](sharded-pools.md) and [replicated](replicated-pools.md) pools, as well as combinations of both, via mcrouter.
+Sharded clusters shard keys based on a [hash](https://github.com/facebook/mcrouter/wiki/Pools#hash-functions) of the key.
+Replicated clusters store all keys in on all members of the pool.

-## Scaling Memcached Clusters
+## Scaling Memcached Pools

-When the pods for the memcached cluster are added or deleted, the memcached operator generates a new [mcrouter configuration file](https://github.com/facebook/mcrouter/wiki/Config-Files) and updates a configmap that holds the configuration.
+When the pods for the memcached pool are added or deleted, the memcached operator generates a new [mcrouter configuration file](https://github.com/facebook/mcrouter/wiki/Config-Files) and updates a configmap that holds the configuration.
 When a configmap is updated Kubernetes updates the relavent files mounted in each container.
 Mcrouter watches changes to the config file and will reload it automatically.